brianshef/scovillains/index.md

 ## Required Materials

-- Pens and paper (sticky notes or index cards preferred)
+- Pens and paper (sticky notes or index cards preferred).
-- Dice (10- or 20-sided preferred)
+- Dice (10- or 20-sided preferred).
-- Smartphones with internet access
+- Smartphones with internet access.
+- A regular deck of playing cards.
-- A selection of hot sauces of varying heat levels
+- A selection of hot sauces of varying heat levels.
-- Some kind of food with which to eat the sauces
+- Some kind of food with which to eat the sauces.
-- Preferably water and/or milk on standby
+- Preferably water and/or milk on standby.
 - Plenty of toilet paper, for later.
 Also, the good common sense to wash hands BEFORE going potty, as well as after.

 ## Minigames